Tampa Bay Buccaneers vs. Atlanta Falcons NFL Week 13 Odds, Plays and Insights for December 5, 2021

 - The Buccaneers have always covered the spread this season when favored by 10.5 points or more in four chances.

-- Tampa Bay's games this year have hit the over in 54.5% of its opportunities (six times in 11 games with a set point total).
+- Tampa Bay's games this year have eclipsed the over/under six times in 11 opportunities (54.5%).

-- When Tampa Bay records more than 27.5 points, it is 5-2 against the spread and 7-0 overall.
+- Tampa Bay is 5-2 against the spread and 7-0 overall this season when the team records more than 27.5 points.

-- Tampa Bay is 3-5 against the spread and 6-2 overall when the team churns out more than 361.8 yards.
+- Tampa Bay is 3-5 against the spread and 6-2 overall when the team picks up over 361.8 yards.

-- This year, the Buccaneers have turned the ball over 15 times, four more than the Falcons' takeaways (11).

 - Click over to SISportsbook and find the latest spread, moneyline and total for Tampa Bay's matchup with the Falcons.